|

 - eject

 - To make a removable disk like a CD or DVD come out of the drive.
+Also, to make a USB flash drive ready for removal.

 - expand